aitrek/intent_classifier/README.md

-# An implementation of intent classifier for chatbot.
+# An Intent Classifier For Chatbot

 ## Introduction